Creating and extending circuits

 Users set up circuits incrementally, one hop at a time.
-To create a new circuit, OPs send a CREATE/CREATE2 cell to the first node, with the first half of an authenticated handshake; that node responds with a CREATED/CREATED2 cell with the second half of the handshake.
-To extend a circuit past the first hop, the OP sends an EXTEND/EXTEND2 relay message (see EXTEND and EXTENDED messages which instructs the last node in the circuit to send a CREATE/CREATE2 cell to extend the circuit.
+To create a new circuit, clients send a CREATE2 cell to the first node, with the first half of an authenticated handshake; that node responds with a CREATED2 cell with the second half of the handshake.
+To extend a circuit past the first hop, the client sends an EXTEND2 client relay message (see Extend and Extended messages which instructs the last node in the circuit to send a CREATE2 cell to extend the circuit.

 A CREATE2 cell contains: